 Mouthwash gives your mouth a clean, fresh feeling and reassures you that your breath is fresh.
 It also has benefits for your overall oral health.
 Using mouthwash helps reduce the bacteria in your mouth, which reduces the amount of dental plaque that forms.

 Regular use of mouthwash helps prevent periodontal disease and, if the mouthwash contains fluoride, reduces cavities when used correctly.
+This also gives us that refreshing feeling that we see in some of the best marketing in dental care.

 If you brush your teeth well, twice a day, and floss daily, mouthwash is not strictly necessary.
 However, most dentists highly recommend adding mouthwash to your morning and evening routine.
+Additionally, people with certain medical conditions such as dry socket, tooth sensitivity, and xerostomia (aka dry mouth) may very well find mouthwash essential.
+Indeed, general and specialized mouthwashes can become an ongoing part of such individuals’ treatment routines.

 What Kind of Mouthwash is Best?